fastlane/fastlane/GUIDE.md

-From 0 to 100% automatic Deployment
+From manually to fully automatic app deployments
 -----------------------------------

 This guide will help you set up Continuous Deployment for your iOS project.

+It will help you set up all needed build tools.
+I tested everything with a fresh Yosemite installation.

-# Notes about this guide
+#### Notes about this guide
-By default, the listed commands will use `sudo`.
-If you don't want this, you can follow the [CocoaPods Guide](http://guides.cocoapods.org/using/getting-started.html#sudo-less-installation) of a *sudo-less installation*.
+If you don't want to use `sudo`, you can follow the [CocoaPods Guide](http://guides.cocoapods.org/using/getting-started.html#sudo-less-installation) of a *sudo-less installation*.

 # Installation